Home

 Every home should have a choke tester to check if toys and other objects are safe for baby play.

-However, commercial choke testers can be complicated to find, expensive, and too small to be effective.
+But commercial choke testers can be very difficult to find, very expensive and too small to be effective.

 How about an empty toilet paper tube!?